ioBroker/ioBroker.eslint-config/MIGRATION.md

       .prettierignore
       .prettierrc.js

-- [ ] create new configuration for eslint
+- [ ] create new configuration file 'eslint.config.mjs' for eslint

       //
       // ioBroker eslint template configuration file for js and ts files
       // Please note that esm or react based modules need additional modules loaded.
       //

       import config from '@iobroker/eslint-config';

       export default [
           ...config,

           {
               // specify files to exclude from linting here
               ignores: [
                   '*.test.js',
                   'test/**/*.js',
                   '*.config.mjs',
                   'build',
                   'admin/build',
                   'admin/words.js'
               ]
           },

           {
               // you may disable some 'jsdoc' rules - but using jsdoc is highly recommended
               // as this improves maintainability. jsdoc warnings will not block buiuld process.
               rules: {
                   // 'jsdoc/require-jsdoc': 'off',
                   // 'jsdoc/require-param': 'off',
                   // 'jsdoc/require-param-description': 'off',
                   // 'jsdoc/require-returns-description': 'off',
               },
           },

       ];

-  - [ ] create new configuration for prettier
+- [ ] create new configuration file 'eslint.config.mjs' for prettier

       //
       // iobroker prettier configuration file
       //

       import prettierConfig from '@iobroker/eslint-config/prettier.config.mjs';

       export default prettierConfig;

 - [ ] check and eventually adapt script definition at pacakge.json

   Your 'lint' script definitioon at io-package.json should read like this

       {
           "scripts": {
-                "lint": "eslint -c eslint.config.mjs src"
+              "lint": "eslint -c eslint.config.mjs ."
           }
       }

+- [ ] update .npmignore (if still in use)

+  If you still use .npmignore and die not yet switch to use `files` section within opackage.json, add the follwoing files to `.npmignore`

+      eslint.config.mjs
+      prettier.config.mjs

 - [ ] check functionality by executing

       npm run lint

   Please note that the execution of eslint 9 checks will last longer than previous executions.
 You might get errors and warnings due to new rules.
   Feel free to try `npm run lint -- --fix` to perform automatic fixes.